Feb 12, 2019

 Coaching interactions are all about improving an employee and helping them develop in specific areas they care about.
 For that to happen, there has to be a deep sense of caring and mutual trust in any session.
 As a coach, you can help that happen by always coming from a place of compassion as you hear about someone’s challenges, issues, and perceptions.

 That is what makes safety a great place to start in any organization that wants to develop a coaching culture.
 Safety begins with the underlying assumption that all workers want to do a good job and be able to return.
 Even the most average worker that is punching the clock - that’s what they want to keep doing - their job.
 Preventing injuries and illnesses that ultimately prevent that is compassionate.
-That’s what I love about this industry; we may have discussions about how to get there, but not getting hurt is something that almost all of us can agree.
+That’s what I love about this industry; we may have discussions about how to get there, but not getting hurt is something that almost all of us can agree on.